Sanin-Lab/OARscRNA/index.md

 # OARscRNA <img src="man/figures/logo.png" align="right" height="139"/>

-## Heterogeneity scoring on scRNAseq data based on missingness
+## Transcriptional shifts in scRNAseq revealed through Missingness

-The OAR (observed at random) score reveals cellular heterogeneity, allowing **cell prioritization** for downstream applications.
-For best results, apply the test to group of similar cells where you expect some heterogeneity - *i.e. one cell type across various biological samples or conditions*.
+The OAR (observed at random) score reveals cellular transcriptional shifts, allowing **cell prioritization** for downstream applications.
+For best results, apply the test to group of cells where you expect some common transcriptional programs - *i.e. one cell type across various biological samples or conditions*.
 OAR scores are cluster agnostic (no cluster labels are required) and are robust across:

 -   Technologies
 -   Technical batches/library preparations
 -   Organisms

-**OAR score is a measure of heterogeneity among cells**.
+**OAR score is a measure of transcriptional shifts among cells**.
 A cell with a **positive** OAR score is one where a set of genes appears to be expressed more homogeneously than in other cells tested, and is consequently a highly distinct cell.

 ## Motivation